dmuth/ansible-btsync/README.md

 First, set up Ansible.
 Details for that are beyond the scope of this document.

 Now, create 1 or more Digital Ocean droplets, and note their IPs.
+These droplets **must be Ubuntu 12.04 LTS 64-bit**.

 Copy the file `inventory/production.example` to `inventory/production` or similar.
 The file should look like this: